sambegin/Firesteer/README.md

 ## Install

-And then install dependencies with yarn.
+Install dependencies with yarn.
 (May take a while for first fresh install).
 Unfortunately since we use electron-rebuild package, [yarn seems to be the only way](https://github.com/electron-userland/electron-builder#installation) to install dependencies correctly

 ```bash